 Most people have been involved in an automobile accident at some point during their lives.
 Far fewer people have been involved in an accident with a large truck.
 And while there are certainly similarities, it would be a mistake to think that the two types of cases are exactly the same.
 First, due to the immense size and weight of tractor-trailers, the level of destruction and injury can be amplified.
 Second, an investigation is more demanding because so many more factors must be considered in evaluating liability.
 Finally, because the laws and regulations governing the trucking industry are so much more complex, legal analysis is more complicated.
 In this article, we’ll address some of these challenges.

 Should I Sue the Truck Driver, The Trucking Company, Or Someone Else?

 If you’ve been injured in an accident with a big truck, the law is designed to hold the responsible party liable.
 But determining who is responsible is not always simple.
-Careful investigation of the accident is necessary.
+A careful investigation of the accident is necessary.
 It’s also important to investigate and evaluate a number of legal relationships.
 For example, was the driver acting as an employee or an independent contractor?
 Who owns the tractor and trailer?
-Was a lease involved, and if so, what were its terms?
+Was a lease involved?
+If so, what were its terms?
 Because the answers to these questions may be confusing or complicated, it’s advisable to ask an attorney for assistance.
 We’ll discuss some of these circumstances below.